Władysław Turowicz

-Turowicz was the administrator of Pakistan's Space and Upper Atmosphere Research Commission (SUPARCO) from 1967 to 1970.
-He was one of forty five Polish officers and airmen who joined RPAF on contract in the early fifties.
-After completion of his initial contract, Turowicz opted to stay on in Pakistan and continued to serve in PAF and later, SUPARCO.
+He was one of 45 Polish officers and airmen who joined RPAF on contract in the early 1950s.
+After completion of his initial contract, Turowicz opted to stay on in Pakistan and continued to serve in the Pakistan Air Force.
+Turowicz was the administrator of Pakistan's Space and Upper Atmosphere Research Commission (SUPARCO), which leads the national space programme, from 1967 to 1970.

 Turowicz made significant contributions to Pakistan's missile/rocket program as a chief aeronautical engineer.
 In Pakistan, he remains highly respected as a scientist and noted aeronautical engineer.